pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 * Once staked in fixed-term staking, you cannot withdraw until the end of your lock duration
 * IFO CAKE credit (the maximum amount of CAKE they can commit during an IFO) will be determined from fixed-term staking pool

+**If you have CAKE locked in fixed-term staking**

+* ✅ Add more CAKE to lock
+* ✅ Extend lock period
+* ❌ Add CAKE to flexible staking
+* ❌ Harvest rewards
+* ❌ Withdraw before locked term ends

 Chefs are cooking up additional benefits in the kitchen for Q2!

 ## FAQ